PriyanshuPandey11/Analytics_Projects/PowerBI StoryTelling Project - Rallis/Readme.md

 ## Overview

-**Power BI Storytelling – Rallis India** is an end-to-end business intelligence project that transforms raw inventory data into meaningful business insights through interactive dashboards and data storytelling.
+**Power BI Storytelling – Rallis India** is an end-to-end business intelligence project developed in collaboration with **industry experts and professionals from Rallis India**.
+Working as part of a cross-functional team, I contributed to transforming real-world inventory data into meaningful business insights through interactive dashboards and data storytelling.

+From understanding the business problem and working with stakeholders to building the data model, developing Power BI dashboards, and presenting actionable insights, this project provided hands-on exposure to solving real business challenges using data analytics.

-Rather than simply visualizing KPIs, this project follows a structured storytelling approach to answer three critical business questions:
+Rather than simply visualizing KPIs, the project follows a structured storytelling framework to answer three critical business questions:

 * **What happened?**
 * **Why did it happen?**
 * **What should be done next?**

-The dashboards enable stakeholders to identify operational bottlenecks, understand inventory performance, and make informed business decisions.

 ---

+## Project Highlights

+* 🤝 Collaborated with **industry experts** and professionals from **Rallis India** on a real-world business problem.
+* 📈 Delivered an **end-to-end Power BI analytics project**, from understanding business requirements to developing executive dashboards.
+* 📊 Built interactive dashboards that transform operational data into business decisions.
+* 🔍 Applied business storytelling techniques to explain complex inventory issues in a simple and actionable manner.
+* 💡 Presented insights focused on improving inventory management and operational efficiency.

+---

 ## Business Problem

-Efficient inventory management is crucial for maintaining customer satisfaction, reducing costs, and improving working capital.
-The available data indicated several operational challenges, including:
+Efficient inventory management is essential for minimizing costs, improving service levels, and optimizing working capital.
+Rallis India faced operational challenges related to inventory visibility, including:

 * Inventory movement delays
 * Unserved stock across warehouses